andrefernandes/docker-ansible-tower/README.md

 sources (will fix it as soon as I can).

 I also had to change several playbooks from the installation, because "service" tasks are also broken on containers.
+The "roles" folder contains the modified playbook files.

+## Now what?

+Building this image is a three-step task:

+* ./runsql.sh
+* ./runbash.sh /opt/ansible-tower-setup/setup.sh -c /opt/tower_setup_conf.yml -i /opt/inventory